Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Numerical applications

+In terms of training time, for $10$ multi-starts, the recursive approach takes approximately $12.5$ minutes and is about $6$ times faster than the non-recursive formulation, which takes around $78$ minutes on this dataset.
 For the predictions with respect to time, $5$ locations are considered, which correspond to the stations called F13, F29, N04, F02 and N07.
-The data of the first three stations is not part of the HF training set, hence, it can be seen as a validation set.
+The data of the first three stations is not part of the HF training set, hence, it can be seen as a test set.
 This is not the case for the data points obtained at the last two stations, which are present among the HF training points.
-The results in Figure \ref{fig:codmass_time} show that the MF predictions closely follow the trend of the LF and HF data points, even for the validation stations.
+Figure \ref{fig:codmass_time} show that the MF predictions closely follow the trend of the LF and HF data points, even for the test stations.
+The results in terms of predictions and confidence intervals are almost identical for both MFGP models.
 Overall, the predictions are similar to those given in \cite[p.~11]{Babaee2020CapeCod}, except for the first days, which can be explained by the fact that no LF training data is available before the 120th day, in particular, not all the LF points shown in Figure \ref{fig:codmass_time} are part of the training set, due to the fact that only monthly satellite images are considered for training.
-Thus, because of the Gaussian kernel, the LF-GP tends to yield near-constant predictions equal to its estimated a priori mean value for the first days, which is learned from the data and not fixed in our application.
+Thus, because of the Gaussian kernel, the LFGP tends to yield near-constant predictions equal to its estimated a priori mean value for the first days, which is learned from the data and not fixed in our application.
 The other difference is that we observe larger confidence intervals between day $300$ and day $400$, as it corresponds to a time period during which no HF training point is available. \\